 Many people seek healing because they have something that is troubling them, challenging them, preventing them from being fully present in life.
-For others, they are seeking relief from pain.
+For others, they are seeking relief from post-traumatic stress disorders (PTSD), spiritual ailments, or chronic physical or emotional pain.

 While Western medical care has made amazing advances in healing physical trauma to one's body, it can be blind to the relationship between emotion and physical illness.
 Too often its practitioners don't see the "whole person" and miss the mental, emotional and spiritual traumas and stresses that can be the root of internal disease.

-I have been taught by my Elders to see the full person.
-This begins with assessing physical well-being, emotional expanse and the connection of their spirit to the world around them.
+As a shamanic healer, I treat the whole person.
+This begins with assessing their physical well-being, emotional health, and the connection of their spirit to the world around them.

-wESTERN SCIENCE IS BEGINNING TO RECOGNIZE THE MYSTERIES OF SELF-HEALING
+wESTERN SCIENCE IS BEGINNING TO RECOGNIZE THE MYSTERIES OF shamanic HEALING

-This article from National Geographic magazine presents scientific studies and interviews with people who have experienced self-healing when treated in ways that are grounded in shamanic and spiritual belief systems.
+This article from National Geographic magazine presents scientific studies and interviews with people who have experienced healing when treated in ways that are grounded in shamanic and spiritual belief systems.